npm Feed Widget for Website. Free, Live - Poper

 • npm has been owned by GitHub since 2020, and GitHub itself has been a Microsoft subsidiary since 2018, so the npm registry is part of the Microsoft software stack

-• npm hosts roughly 3 million packages and serves over 200 billion downloads per week, making it the largest software registry in the world by package count
+• npm hosts roughly 3 million packages, making it the largest software registry in the world by package count

 • The npm Registry API at registry.npmjs.org is publicly accessible without authentication for reading public package metadata